mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 # Repeated or absent logic of invariant verification

-Many objects have invariants that guarantee their cohesion and the validity of the representation to maintain real world bijection.
+Many objects have invariants that guarantee their cohesion and the validity of the representation to maintain real-world bijection.
 Allowing partial setting (an attribute) would force us to control representation invariants in **more than one place**, generating **repeating code**, which is always error-prone when modifying a reference and ignoring other references.

 # Code generated without control